 Founded in 1976, the Morley Bowling Club provides the Morley/Noranda community with top-class facilities to learn and enjoy the sport of bowls.
-With four grass greens (three of which are under lights), the club hosts bowls events all year round, from summer Pennants Competition and Community bowls to Winter Pairs on Thursdays and Saturdays, and Winter Scroungers on Sundays and Tuesdays.
+With three grass greens (three of which are under lights), and a fabulous brand new state of art synthetic green, the club hosts bowls events all year round, from summer Pennants competition and Community bowls to Winter Pairs on Thursdays and Saturdays, and Winter Scroungers and drawn Triples/Fours on Tuesdays.

-The facilities at the newly renovated Morley/Noranda Recreation Club (including fully licensed bar and TAB facilities, plus an in-club restaurant/cafe providing lunch and dinner services) give all Rec Club sporting and social members the opportunity to be a part of a fun and friendly club atmosphere.
+The facilities at the newly renovated Morley/Noranda Recreation Club (including a fully licensed bar and TAB facilities, plus an in-club restaurant/cafe providing Friday night meals.
+This gives all Rec Club sporting and social members the opportunity to participate in a fun and friendly club atmosphere.